yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 ### Service account

 The secret of a service account can be used to generate a `kubeconfig` file.
-This account should not be deleted once it is in use by Yugabyte Platform. *namespace* in the service account creation command can be replaced with the desired namespace in which to install YugabyteDB.
+This account should not be deleted once it is in use by YugabyteDB Anywhere. *namespace* in the service account creation command can be replaced with the desired namespace in which to install YugabyteDB.

 Run the following `kubectl` command to apply the YAML file: